LLNL/shroud/docs/struct.rst

       - decl: int Method1()

 The Fortran interface will create two derived types.
-The first is used to interact with the C wrapper.
+The first is used to interact with the C wrapper and uses ``bind(C)``.
 The C wrapper creates a corresponding struct.
 It contains a pointer to an instance of the class and index used to release the instance.
+The ``idtor`` argument is described in :ref:`MemoryManagementAnchor`.

 :file:`wrapftutorial.f`